singnet/das-toolbox/gatekeeper/README.md

 * View historical and real-time port data
 * List known instances

-### Agent

-A lightweight background process that runs **every 5 minutes** on each instance to:

-* Detect new ports being listened on
-* Identify ports that are no longer in use
-* Sync this data with the API in real time

-This ensures the API always reflects the actual state of each machine without requiring user input.

 ### SQLite Database

 A local, file-based relational database used by the API to store: